HOL-Theorem-Prover/HOL/Manual/Developers/developers.md

 `prim_`
 :   “primitive”.
 Optional prefix for the name of internal functions that contain most of the implementation.
 The function without the prefix is a thin wrapper that implements the public interface.

-`q_`
+`q_` or just `q`
 :   Optional prefix in the name of a tactical to indicates that it takes a term quotation which is parsed in the context of the goal.
-Example: `q_abbrev_tac`.
+Example: `qabbrev_tac`.

 `rand`
 :   Ope*rand* of a combination.